JatinKhatri2204/IPL_Visualization/README.md

 ### Problem Subtasks-
 We need to focus on for this assignment are as follows:
-  1. Match Statistics
+  1. Match Statistics-
-        >> Orange Cap contenders (The batsmen who have scored the maximum number of runs in a particular season)

-        >> Purple Cap contenders (The bowlers who have taken the maximum number of wickets in a particular season)

-        >> Batsmen who have hit the most number of fours and sixes (per season and overall)

-      >> Toss outcome vs Match outcome (for each Ground/Venue)
+      >> Toss outcome v/s Match Outcome (for each Ground/Venue)

-        >> Biggest wins (by runs and by wicket)
+      >> Biggest Wins (by runs and by wicket)
       >> Highest totals (across all the seasons)

- 1. Player Statistics
+  2. Player Statistics-

-        >> Orange Cap contenders (The batsmen who have scored the maximum number of runs in a particular season)
+      >> Orange Cap Contenders (The batsmen who have scored the maximum number of runs in a particular season)
-        >> Purple Cap contenders (The bowlers who have taken the maximum number of wickets in a particular season)
+      >> Purple Cap Contenders (The bowlers who taken the maximum number of wickets in a particular season)
       >> Batsmen who have hit the most number of fours and sixes (per season and overall)

- 2. Team Statistics
+  3. Team Statistics-
-        >> Season-wise team performance (wins vs losses)
+      >> Season-wise team performance (wins v/s losses)
-        >> Win %age ( home vs away)
+      >> Win percentage (home v/s away)